pluskid/Mocha.jl/docs/user-guide/layers/data_layer.rst

    if the label for each sample is only one number, the HDF5 dataset should still be created with dimension (1, 1, 1, number).

+   The HDF5 dataset format is compatible with Caffe.
+If you want to compare the results of Mocha to Caffe on the same data, you could use Caffe's HDF5 Data Layer to read from the same HDF5 files Mocha is using.

    .. attribute:: source

       File name of the data source.
 The source should be a text file, in which